charlesschaefer/bitcointrade.js/README.md

-# gekko-broker-poloniex
+# Bitcointrade Exchange API

 **NOTE**

-Forked from: github.com/premasagar/poloniex.js
+Forked from: github.com/askmike/bitcointrade.js that was forked from github.com/premasagar/bitcointrade.js

-Rewritten as a ES6 class without any big dependencies (only one: `nonce`).
-Since keeping the request dep up to date has proved to be too much work.
-Without it we can keep code lean, fast, small & secure (since we don't need 99% of what request offers).

-The API is identical to the original forked one with the exception of the constructor function (pass an object now), see example.
+Using the bitcointrade code created by @premasagar and adapted by @askmike.

 **END NOTE**
 ------

-An (unofficial) Node.js API client for the [Poloniex][poloniex] cryptocurrency exchange.
+An (unofficial) Node.js API client for the [Bitcointrade][bitcointrade] cryptocurrency exchange.

-The client supports both public (unauthenticated) and private (authenticated) calls to the [Poloniex API][poloniex-api].
+The client supports both public (unauthenticated) and private (authenticated) calls to the [Bitcointrade API][bitcointrade-api].

 For private calls, the user secret is never exposed to other parts of the program or over the Web.
 The user key is sent as a header to the API, along with a signed request.

-Repo home: [github.com/premasagar/poloniex.js][repo]
+Repo home: [github.com/charlesschaefer/bitcointrade.js][repo]

 ## License